 As you continue to refine what you are looking for, Dynamic Field Explorer is always updating to provide relevant insights into the data you are viewing at the moment.
 This makes your process much faster than starting with a series of trial-and-error searches or having to learn a new search language before you gain any insight.

-Common Scenarios Where Field Explorer Will Help
+Common Scenarios Where Field Explorer Can Help

-You are not sure where to start searching and would like a ‘guided search’ experience
+You are not sure where to start searching and would like a guided search experience.

-You don’t know the name or syntax of a specific field you want to search on
+You don’t know the name or syntax of a specific field you want to search on.

-- You would like an instant summary of all the logs seen during a specific time or a subset of hosts/users, instead of manually checking one by one
+You would like an instant summary of all the logs seen during a specific time or a subset of hosts/users, instead of manually checking one by one.

-You want to quickly browse your log data to see if any anomalies stand out
+You want to quickly browse your log data to see if any anomalies stand out.

 Using Dynamic Field Explorer